conda-forge/conda-forge.github.io/src/orga/governance.rst

      For these votes,
      if the voting period is longer than a week and there are no "no" votes, a quorum of half of the size
-     needed for a **standard quorum** above is accepatble.
+     needed for a **standard quorum** above is acceptable.
 For example, for a vote requiring 50% with 18
      active core members, at least 5 people must vote "yes" and exactly 0 people must vote "no".